 Why it matters?
-Temperatures are at their highest in 1 we take action by 2030, we will not be consequences.
-0,000 years.
-The Inte able to limit the ten ergovernmental Panel on Climate Change has said that unless nperature rise to 1.5°C by 2050 resulting in catastrophic We have a responsibility to protect the e communities in wł nich we operate for generations to come.
+Temperatures are at their highest in 10,000 years.
+The Intergovernmental Panel on Climate Change has said that unless we take action by 2030, we will not be able to limit the temperature rise to 1.5°C by 2050 resulting in catastrophic consequences.
+We have a responsibility to protect the e communities in wh hich we operate for generations to come.
 How does AirTrunk manage this?
-AirTrunk measures Scope 1, Scope 2 a emissions which are converted to CO2 nd Scope 3 emissio 2 equivalents (CO2e) ns.
-We measure both CO2 and other greenhouse gas (GHG)), otherwise known as our carbon footprint.
-Since 2020 AirTrunk has participated i disclose our carbon management acti in the Carbon Disclo ivities and performa sure Project (CDP) in which we publicly and voluntarily nce.
+AirTrunk measures Scope 1, Scope 2 and Scope 3 emissions.
+We measure both CO2 and other greenhouse gas (GHG) emissions which are converted to CO2 equivalents (CO2e), otherwise known as our carbon footprint.
+Since 2020 AirTrunk has participated in the Carbon Disclosure Project (CDP) in which we publicly and voluntarily disclose our carbon management activities and performance.
 What is our commitment?
-AirTrunk is committing to achieving N implementing safeguards to ensure 1 carbon-free targets by either AirTrunl et Zero emissions b 00% of electricity c k or our customers. y 2030 for all Scope 1 and Scope 2 emissions.
-This includes onsumption is covered in our Net Zero targets, or equivalent AirTrunk is also committed to reducin Protocol's Scope 3 subcategory - Cap g our Scope 3 emiss ital goods. sions, with a particular focus on Embodied Carbon from GHG What are our Performance FY22 PERFORMANCE FUTURE TARGET(S) and Future Target(s)?
+AirTrunk is committing to achieving Net Zero emissions by 2030 for all Scope 1 and Scope 2 emissions.
+This includes implementing safeguards to ensure 100% of electricity consumption is covered in our Net Zero targets, or equivalent carbon-free targets by either AirTrunk or our customers.
+AirTrunk is also committed to reducing our Scope 3 emissions, with a particular focus on Embodied Carbon from GHG Protocol's Scope 3 subcategory - Capital goods.
+What are our Performance FY22 PERFORMANCE FUTURE TARGET(S) and Future Target(s)?
 Scope 1 emissions 1,442 tCO2e Maintain carbon neutrality for all direct Scope 1 and corporate Scope 2 emissions.
 Scope 2 emissions (market-based): 257,893 tCO2e Continue to measure, manage and report on Scope 3 Scope 2 emissions (location-based): 294,930 tCO2e emissions.
 Demonstrate progress on our Net Zero 2030 strategy.
 Scope 3 emissions 201,022 tCO2e Provide customers with renewable energy supply options at all data centres.
 Refer to Appendix 1 of the Report for details.
-Who manages this at Our dedicated engineering function m anages carbon und er the leadership of AirTrunk's Head of Energy and Climate.
-Our carbon commitments are sponso red and reviewed by the Chief Technology Officer and Chief Operating Officer.
+Who manages this at AirTrunk?
+Our dedicated engineering function manages carbon under the leadership of AirTrunk's Head of Energy and Our carbon commitments are sponsored and reviewed by the Chief Technology Officer and Chief Operating Officer.
 Which SDGs does it contribute to?
-11 millionen over the construction of the cons
+12 REPORTED IN THE DEMONSTRATE IN THE DEMONSTRATE INTERPONSTRATE IN THE DEMONSTRATE IN THE DEMONSTRATE IN TH